-Dr. Mercola’s statement in regard to the FDA’s rejection of agave due to pesticide residue requires proof.
-To this day, and according to Madhava’s website , they have seen no evidence of FDA rejections, and many quality brands of agave have certainly never been rejected due to pesticide content.
+Dr. Mercola's statement about the FDA's rejection of agave due to pesticide residue requires proof.
+To this day, and according to Madhava's website, they have seen no evidence of FDA rejections, and many quality brands of agave have certainly never been rejected due to pesticide content.
 Quality organic brands of agave are 100% pure and contain absolutely no additives.

-Dr. Mercola’s article warns against saponins causing disruption in red blood cells, diarrhea, vomiting and even miscarriage in pregnant women.
+Dr. Mercola's article warns against saponins disrupting red blood cells, diarrhea, vomiting and even miscarriage in pregnant women.
 While agave nectar does contain saponins, it is certainly not dangerous.

-In fact, many of the foods that we eat, including beans, legumes, paprika and alfalfa, contain these natural phytosterol compounds.
-Not only are they not dangerous, but saponins offer antimicrobial, anti-inflammatory, antifungal and immune-boosting properties.
+Many of the foods that we eat, including beans, legumes, paprika, and alfalfa, contain these natural phytosterol compounds.
+Not only are they not dangerous, but saponins offer many healthy properties.

 Moreover, there have been no documented studies that have ever linked agave nectar to miscarriages.
 Nor is there any research which shows that agave even contains Anodin and Dinordin, the steroid derivatives linked to miscarriages.

 His article also warns that agave contains a contaminant called hydroxymethylfurfural (HMF), a bi-product of heating fructose.
-First, agave nectar that has been enzymaticlly-treated does not have any of these chemical bi-products.
-Secondly, while agave that is heated at low temperatures will have a resulting HMF content, the levels are so minimal (of 5-7 milligrams per kilogram) that they cause absolutely no health concern.
-In fact, it is common knowledge that wine holds much higher HMF levels than agave nectar.
+First, agave nectar that has been enzymatically-treated does not have any of these chemical bi-products.
+Secondly, while agave that is heated at low temperatures will have a resulting HMF content, the levels are so minimal (of 5-7 milligrams per kilogram) that they cause no health concern.
+It is common knowledge that wine holds much higher HMF levels than agave nectar.

 It is true that some lower-quality forms of agave have been put through extensive cooking processes that alter the chemical structure of the nectar, making is nothing more than man-made fructose.